CPR Can Save a Life

 If this happens, will you know what to do?

-According to Kathy McCarter, the director of Community Health Education at Abington Hospital-Jefferson Health, more than 80 percent of cardiac arrests happen at home, making it important to know what to do in case of an emergency.
+According to the American Heart Association, about 70 percent of cardiac arrests happen at home, making it important to know what to do in case of an emergency.

 CPR, or cardiopulmonary resuscitation, is utilized in cardiac emergencies, including a heart attack or near drowning, in which someone's breathing or heartbeat has stopped.